zeittresor/py-morse-ping/README.md

-The Transmission requires two Scripts, the first is to send the text informations (converted to morse code using the build in converter) to the receiver Scipt using ping to the target system (requires administrator credentials to work).
+The Transmission requires two Scripts, the first is to send the text informations (converted to morse code using the build in converter) to the receiver Scipt using "ping" to the target system (requires administrator credentials to make it hopefully work).